Skip to main content

 The templates supplied include:

 • PortfolioByRegion.xls.
-Produce a pie chart showing the breakdown of a client s portfolio by region.
+This is a Single-client report, which produces a pie chart showing the breakdown of a client's portfolio by region.

 • FundsUnderManagement.xls.
-Produce a graph showing the three largest clients by market value as a proportion of total funds under management.
+This is a Cross-client Report, which produces a graph showing the three largest clients by market value as a proportion of total funds under management.

 Once the spreadsheet has been designed an operator can run one of these Excel Reports as easily as running a report that is built into Trust Accounts.
 Some reports are designed to be run for a single client, like the PortfolioByRegion report; others are designed as cross-client reports like the FundsUnderManagement report.